 Some of the earliest settlers in the Washington area were literally followers of Daniel Boone, who blazed a trail from the hills of Kentucky to the wilderness of east-central Missouri.

-The German populace for which Washington is known began with the arrival of twelve Catholic families in the fall of 1833.
-This group and other later German immigrants were sometimes called "followers of Gottfried Duden," who for two years lived at nearby Dutow and wrote glowing reviews of the area for readers in his homeland.
+A group of 12 Catholic families arrived by steamboat at Washington in October 1833.
+These farmers from the Osnabrück area of Hannover had heard and read of the Missouri Valley described so favorably by Gottfried Duden.
+This and other later German immigrants were sometimes called "followers of Gottfried Duden," who for two years lived at nearby Dutzow and wrote glowing reviews of the area for readers in his homeland.
 The lush, green, rolling hills and the river valley reminded Duden of the area in Germany from which he came.

 Ferryboats served the community from the early 1800's until the bridge was completed in 1936.